dev-chenxing/mwse-modding-tutorial/docs/3_mcm.md

 log:debug("Registered bandage recipe")
 ```

-Let's launch the game.
-So you can see if our mod config menu is registered successfully.
+Let's launch the game to check if our mod config menu is registered successfully.
 We have the enable mod button and the log level setting dropdown.

 That's it for today.
 I encourage you to play around with these settings to have a better understanding of how the mod gets disabled and enabled by pressing the button, and how the log level gets changed.